More stories

 Austria

-Despite taking the knee in a warm-up game against England, Austria have not taken the knee in any of their Euro 2020 games.
+Despite taking the knee in a warm-up game against England, Austria did not take the knee in any of their Euro 2020 games.

-In his press conference before the last 16 game against Italy, captain David Alaba said the Austria team is in favour of kneeling and will do so if asked.
+In his press conference before the last 16 game against Italy, captain David Alaba said the Austria team is in favour of kneeling and would do so if asked.

 However, neither team requested to take the knee or performed the gesture when the Austrians faced Italy at Wembley.